 Momentum trading is kind of like betting on streaks.
 If the New York Yankees have won eight games in a row, then many gamblers will bet on them to keep on winning because, as some sports analyst is bound to remark, “They’ve got momentum.”

 This article explains what momentum trading is and how momentum traders utilize stock scanners to implement trading strategies.
 We’ll also provide information on some of the best momentum scanners available, along with examining the relative advantages and disadvantages of momentum trading.
+Additionally, we will introduce various free stock screener tools that can help traders filter stocks based on specific parameters without any cost.

 What is Momentum Trading?